The biggest buzzword in the home heating industry at the moment is ‘control’.

 And what happens if you’re out of the house unexpectedly?
 “Let’s say you decide to meet up with a friend after work, rather than heading home as you normally would,” says Nigel Griffiths.
 “With a smart setup, rather than having the heating on for several hours unnecessarily, it simply takes a couple of swipes of your phone’s touchscreen to switch it off and set it to come back on for an hour or so before you go to bed.”

-“For many of us, knowing when and how to set our heating controls for best effect can be a mystery,” says Martyn Bridges, director of technical support at Worcester.
+“For many of us, knowing when and how to set our heating controls effectively is a mystery,” says Martyn Bridges, director of technical support at Worcester.

 In addition to responding to your usage patterns, many of the latest smart thermostats include weather compensating features to ensure optimum performance.
 They can also learn how long it takes to heat your home to the desired temperature.

 Some actively sense when the house is empty, often by using a combination of motion sensors and GPS tracking.
 This enables them to automatically switch to an ‘away’ mode to conserve energy; or to warm the house up when you’re nearly home.
-The newest STRVs are even able to detect when a window is open in a room and shut down to avoid wasting energy.
+The newest STRVs can detect when a window is open in a room and shut down to avoid wasting energy.

 Many smart heating systems are relatively straightforward for a competent DIYer to install.
 The trickiest bit is usually hooking up the new boiler control box.
 But most providers offer a cost-effective supply and fix service that tends to be worth the extra outlay for peace of mind.
 If you go down this route, take the chance to get them to demonstrate how everything works and, ideally, put a basic programme in place.

-You can install smart tech on pretty much any central heating system – including many renewable appliances – but it’s worth double-checking with the manufacturer before you buy.
+You can install smart tech on pretty much any central heating system – including many renewable appliances.
+It’s worth double-checking suitability with the manufacturer before you buy.
 Some smart tech firms offer handy online compatibility checkers.

 If you want multi-zone control with a product such as Hive, you’ll need to buy the starter kit for £249 (comprising a hub, boiler control and thermostat) plus another thermostat for each zone (at £99 a pop).

 For a top-end system that includes all the main kit along with smart TRVs (typically £50 each) and sensors for every room in the house, you might be looking at £1,300 plus.
-Clearly, that’s a big investment, but the extra controllability is likely to net you lower running costs – and if your home doesn’t have multiple heating zones, this could be the simplest route to creating them.
+Clearly, that’s a big investment, but the extra controllability is likely to net you lower running costs.
+If your home doesn’t have multiple heating zones, this could be the simplest route to creating them.

 The truth is it’s difficult to say, as every project is different.
 Many suppliers suggest you can significantly cut usage.
-For example, Tado’s website states its system can deliver savings of up to 31%, while Netatmo reckons its smart tech can reduce energy usage by 37%.
+For example, Tado’s website states its system can deliver savings of up to 31%.
+Netatmo, meanwhile, reckons its smart tech can reduce energy usage by 37%.

-Those are pretty bold numbers, but some homeowners have achieved them – with their setups paying for themselves in just a few years.
-But if you’re already fairly energy conscious, you’ll see smaller gains and a longer payback period.
+Those are pretty bold numbers, but not impossible to achieve.
+Some homeowners’ smart heating setups do pay for themselves in just a few years.
+If you’re already fairly energy conscious, however, you’ll see smaller gains and a longer payback period.

 On the other hand, if you haven’t been engaging fully with your central heating, you can be confident your bills will drop significantly.
-“Compared to just leaving the TRVs wide open, you’ll suddenly be able to easily set your rooms up with specific target temperatures, and that will translate into instant savings,” says David.
+“Compared to just leaving the TRVs wide open, you’ll suddenly be able to easily set your rooms up with specific target temperatures,” says David.
+“That will translate into instant savings.”